 Eve drove for hours, taking back roads to avoid detection, until she got back to LA.
 The minute she entered the city, she headed for Brian's other house, hid her bike with a tarp and hustled inside to check out the damage.
 She was in the middle of cleaning a few cuts and scrapes, groaning with pain as every muscle in her body ached, when her phone vibrated.
 It was a text from Han, asking what was happening.
 Eve didn't answer; instead, she sent Brian a text and asked him what was going on.
 It was probably a risk, but it was one she was willing to take.
-He replied that Dom had been arrested – Penning had backed out of the deal, once again – and asked her where she was.
+He replied that Dom had been arrested – Penning had backed out of the deal, once again, which came as no surprise – and asked her where she was.
 She told him and he was there about an hour later, Mia right behind him.
 Brian explained that it would be around one to three months until the trial and ruling occurred so that gave them time to come up with a plan.

 Nodding, she replied, "You know it."

 "It's a risk for you, I know.
 If we do this and you get caught—"

 "Brian!"
 Eve cut off.
 "While I'm not excited at the prospect of going to prison, I'm already a fugitive.
 I've made peace with that.
 I'm in."
 Brian nodded.